 Use a complementary colour palette

-The colors you’re using in your web design set the overall mood of your website and play their part in creating a memorable user experience.
+Your web design color palette will set the overall mood of your website and play its part in creating a memorable user experience.

-And as for calls to action, think about using a contrasting color to create a visual hierarchy on your websites.
+And as for calls to action, think about using a contrasting color to reinforce visual hierarchy on your websites.

 Plus, you’ll have an easier time grabbing a user’s attention when the order now -button is a blaringly different color to the rest of the website.